Sun Prairie East junior targets strike zone in two sports

 Ever since Baker was young, she has loved softball, which is her favorite sport, and been an avid bowler.

-At home, she has two gloves (one for softball and one for bowling), four softball bats and six bowling balls.
+At home, she has two gloves (one for softball, one for bowling), four softball bats and six bowling balls.

 Baker was part of the combined Sun Prairie (including East and West high schools), Marshall and Cambridge girls varsity bowling team that earned first place at the 2023 Wisconsin State Bowling championships (which is not a WIAA sport) in March in Weston.
 The team is scheduled to compete at the national tournament in June in Ohio.